By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The result of this system is that the uninsured are discouraged from seeking care if they have anything at all until they are dying and then the rest of us get that bill.
 This presumably saves money by avoiding preventative care and only having publicly funded care after there is a serious medical emergency.
 I will step off my large soapbox now and resume my place on the smaller soapbox.

 ACA means something special to Professional Counselors.

 The American Counseling Association (ACA) is a major organization in the counseling field.
-Most professional counselors, clinical counselors, mental health counselors and so on are members if the ACA (American Counseling Association.)
+Most professional counselors, clinical counselors, mental health counselors, and so on are members of the ACA (American Counseling Association.)